 -self The -self pronouns (himself, myself, themselves) always refer to a noun or pronoun already stated in the sentence: I hit myself.
 The students themselves did the work.
 Wrong: The award was presented to Tom, Dick and myself.
 See me, myself entry

 semester Lowercase: autumn semester 2010, spring semester, summer semester.
 Monday, Aug.
 29, marks the beginning of autumn semester 2011.
 The course is only offered during spring semester.
 More than 2,000 students took classes during summer semester at UM.
-Capitalize "Wintersession," the three-week semester UM offers during winter break.
-The student took two credits during Wintersession.
+Use wintersession when referring to the three-week semester UM offers during winter break.
+The student took two credits during wintersession.
 As of fall 2010, use autumn semester, not fall semester, per registrar's request.

 semi- See prefixes entry, but in general, no hyphen: semifinal, semiofficial, semi-invalid.